Anthony is an accomplished "Minecraft" builder who enjoys sharing tips and workarounds with other gamers online.

 - Redstone (optional)

-- Redstone Lamps (optional)
+- Redstone lamps (optional)

-Reference back to the image above.
-Break the center 4 blocks so that the only blocks remaining are the two outer blocks on each side.
+- Reference the image above.
+Break the center 4 blocks so that the only blocks remaining are the 2 outer blocks on each side.

-You should know well enough by now how to use redstone to power these lamps.
-Lead the redstone dust trail back to one entertainment center block, and place either a button or a lever on that specific block.
-For instance, up above, if you placed a button on the lower bookcase block, the redstone dust would power the lamps behind your painting and...your television screen would be turned on!
+- You should know by now how to use redstone to power these lamps.
+Lead the redstone dust trail back to 1 entertainment center block, and place either a button or a lever on that specific block.
+In the example above, if you placed a button on the lower bookcase block, the redstone dust would power the lamps behind your painting and your television screen would be turned on!

 - 1 pressure plate

 - 1 fence